Compliance Built Into Operations

 In our experience working with pain management practices, operational risk frequently appears in areas such as:

-Reliance on manual or ad hoc processes that do not scale
+- Reliance on manual or ad hoc processes that do not scale consistently

 Corvant’s Approach to Risk